GS I Love You: Japanese Garage Bands of the 1960s

 GS I Love You: Japanese Garage Bands of the 1960s is a compilation album featuring songs from the Group sounds (or GS) movement in Japan during the 1960s, which was essentially the Japanese variant of garage and psychedelic rock.
-Japan, like many Western countries, experienced a beat boom in the 1960s as a result of the British Invasion, particularly in the wake of the Beatles' 1966 visit to the country.
+Japan, like many Western countries, experienced a beat boom in the 1960s as a result of the British Invasion, particularly in the wake of The Beatles' 1966 visit to the country.
 Though the Japanese beat craze blossomed slightly later than in the West, it stretched well into the end of the decade, with groups continuing to play in the beat/garage style after it had fallen out of favor elsewhere.
 Surf rock, which had been popular in Japan since before the arrival of the Beatles continued to exert influence on the music throughout the decade.
 Bands typically sang in both Japanese and English.
-GS I Love You was issued in 1996 by Big Beat Records and is available on compact disc.
+Produced by Alec Palao, GS I Love You was issued in 1996 by Big Beat Records and is available on compact disc.
 It features 28 tracks originally released on the Crown and Teichiku labels and is the first installment in the series, which currently is made up of two entries--the second of which is GS I Love You Too.
 The series is noted for good mastering and high sound quality.
 The brightly colored psychedelic style packaging includes English liner notes on the inside providing biographical information about the groups and their songs.

 The Out Cast open the set with the hard-driving "You Got a Call Me" and supply additional fuzz-drenched mayhem in subsequent cuts such as "Everything's Alright", "Let's Go on the Beach", "Bokuno Sobakara", then close out the set with three tracks, ending with "Jane Jane".
 The Spiders, who are perhaps the best-known group on the compilation, appear in several places such as "Dynamite", "Furi Furi", and their version of the Surfaris' classic surf instrumental, "Wipe Out".
 The Blue Jeans' "One More Please" aptly fuses pop and primitivism.
 The Cougars do "Aphrodite" and "Suki Nanda".
 The group, Playboy, are featured on two cuts "Shevidevi de Yuko" and "Kaette Okure".
 The Swing West performs "Kokoro No Tokimeki (Ajoen Ajoen) in Japanese, then tackles a rendition of Arthur Brown's "Fire".
 The Burns tip their hats to the Beatles in "I Saw Her Standing There" and the Voltage cover Issac Hayes' soul classic made famous by Sam & Dave, "Hold On!
 I'm Comin'".